This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

-National festivals are a proud moment for every citizen, and one such celebrated with pomp and circumstances is Republic Day.
+National festivals are proud moments for every citizen, and one such celebration is Republic Day, which is celebrated with pomp and circumstance.

-Are you excited to welcome this historic day too?
-Read on to learn more about celebrating Republic Day in 2024.
+Are you excited to welcome this historic day, too?
+Read on as Wego discusses more about celebrating Republic Day in 2025.

 Republic Day date and holiday